ergoserv/handbook/guides/models.md

   validates :first_name, presence: true validates :last_name, presence: true

-  # Callbacks, in lifecycle, then alphabetical order (if you really have to)
+  # Callbacks, in life-cycle, then alphabetical order (if you really have to)
   before_validation :parse_name
   after_create :send_email